ARTICLE XI. VOTING PROCEDURES

 - The preliminary session shall consist of up to 5 qualifying House chambers of up to 18 participants each.

-- The preliminary session shall consist of two segments of at least one and one-half hours with a one-half hour break.
+- The preliminary session shall consist of two segments of at least 1.5 hours with a 0.5 hour break.

 - During the break, scorers will return ballots and be reassigned.